DSS is committed to a diverse and inclusive workforce

 This will be achieved by increasing the diverse representation of employees within the Department, and building positive working relationships that drive key portfolio initiatives.
 The Department actively encourages diversity and supports the following staff networks:

 - Staff with Disability Network

-Over the next three years our key areas of focus are:
+Over the next three years our key areas of focus are the:

 - Aboriginal and Torres Strait Islander Workforce – APS Indigenous Employment Strategy 2012 -2016